 It's critical that the FP&A team keep an eye on their company's quick ratio (and therefore their company's liquidity).

 Because knowing the quick ratio means they've measured their current liabilities against their most liquid assets.
-They know their liquidity position and they know how to head off a liquidity crisis.
+They know their liquidity position and how to head off a liquidity crisis.

-In other words: they know their company's ability to pay off their short-term debts with their marketable securities and current assets.
+In other words: they know their company can pay off their short-term debts with their marketable securities and current assets.

 What is a liquidity crisis?

-A liquidity crisis occurs when the ratio of a company's current liabilities is greater than its quick assets.
+A liquidity crisis occurs when a company's current liabilities ratio is greater than its quick assets.
 In other words: it's when a company's ability to pay its debts is thrown into doubt.